In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Both Spectra pumps and the Baby Buddha come in second, with 2 modes and 14 settings for the Buddha, and 5 speeds at 12 different power levels for the Spectras.
-I think this kind of variation potential increases the odds of finding the exact suction level, speed, or pattern that feels just right (Goldilocks has entered the chat).
+The Spectra pumps offer 5 speeds and 12 different suction settings, offering impressive adjustability for comfort.
+The Baby Buddha has 2 modes and 14 settings, coming in second place with enough adjustability for most moms to find a comfortable setting.
+This level of variation potential increases the odds of finding the best suction level, speed, or pattern that feels just right (Goldilocks has entered the chat).

 If you are experiencing discomfort while pumping, consider trying a different flange size before throwing in the towel or blaming the pump.